floorplanner/quadtree/README.md

 #### exports

 -  `QuadTree` The QuadTree
--  `QuadTreeBoundary` A bounding box to be uses with `QuadTree::retreive`
+-  `QuadTreeBoundary` A bounding box to be used with `QuadTree::retreive`

 #### static methods